dugalex/DA-Enhanced-Pro/README.md

 #Installation & Update:

 !!!
 WARNING !!!
-This will change the default "enhanced" skin but will not overwrite any existing DirectAdmin files.
+This will change the default "enhanced" skin but will not overwrite any existing DirectAdmin files if they are newer.
 Use the same command to update.
 ------------------------------------------------------------------------------------------
 ```
 cd /usr/local/directadmin/data/skins/